kihahu/ansible/SETUP.md

 # you may be asked to put in your computer's Administrator password to allow NFS exports.
 This allows the virtual machine to access the files on your local computer

 # configure your hosts file to include your virtual machine
-# edit your /etc/hosts file, and add "inventure-local  192.168.33.10" to the end of the file (without the quotes)
+# edit your /etc/hosts file, and add "192.168.33.10 inventure-local" to the end of the file (without the quotes)

 # symlink the virtual machine's SSH key to a common path in ~/.ssh/
 ln -s ~/Code/env/inventure/.vagrant/machines/local.inventure.com/virtualbox/private_key ~/.ssh/inventure-local.key